alessandro-caldonazzi/google-jwt-validation/README.md

     .catch((err) => console.log(err));
 ```

-If you want, you can user await.
+If you want, you can use await.

 ## Manually refresh google public keys